 Puzzle Piece Project Final Due Date: October 30

-Each week, the students will be doing Cold Reads as homework each night.
+The students will be doing Cold Reads as homework once weekly .
 A cold read is a reading passage that a student has not read before.
 They have learned strategies on how to read one of these passages and how to answer the questions.
 These strategies are below in a PDF file.
 Please ensure your child is doing his/her very best work on the homework.
 Each piece of homework has a very specific purpose to help your child gain success in each phase of fourth grade.

-The students have glued all their passwords on the back page of their agenda with the corresponding website.
+The students will be glueing all their passwords on the back page of their agenda with the corresponding website once they receive them.
 Please explore www.thinkcentral.com.
 It is an online version of the students Math book as well as extra practice, remedial instruction, enhanced instruction, video explanations, etc. Wonderful resources to help you and your child understand the math curriculum.

-I will be giving the children a pre-test for Spelling on Monday.
-If they score 100% on the pretest, they are exempt from the weekly homework and Thursday post-test.
-Study over the weekend as this is a great opportunity to lessen the load.
+I will be giving the children a pre-test for Spelling on Friday or Monday.
+If they score 90% on the pretest, they are exempt from the weekly homework and Thursday post-test.
+Study as this is a great opportunity to lessen the load.